n1ghtf4l1/475-675-Intro-to-ML-Final-Project/README.md

 - prepare_training.py: Pre-process the brightfield images and perform 3D segmentation from the fluorescent images.
 Saves the images to training -> cropped and training -> segmented in npy format.
 - reshape_truth.py: Reshapes the training -> segmented npy files and saves to prediction -> truth in npy format.

+2. Training the model:
+- train_2d3drecons.py: Train the 2D_3D ReconstructionNet
+- train_3dattention.py: Train the 3D AttentionNet

+3. Prediction:
+- predict_2d3drecons.py: Inference step by 2D_3D ReconstructionNet
+- predict_3dattention.py: Inference step by 3D AttentionNet

+4. Tracking:
+- tracking.py: Perform tracking using the predicted outcome of 3D AttentionNet

+5. Quantification:
+- extract_feature.py: Calculated motility features from the 3D trajectory and save as motility_features.csv file
+- results.py: Reconstructs the 3D trajectory and learn latent features.
+Also generates graphs to show the figures created in powerpoint.